David-LiCause/Apartment-Listing-Interest-Level/README.md

  * Descriptive statistics
  * Feature engineering

-Data was pulled from Kaggle, from the Two Sigma Connect predictive modeling competition.
+Data was pulled from Kaggle, from the Two Sigma Connect competition.
 Link to data source: https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries